-Temperatures in Stuttgart get warm – but not uncomfortably so – during the peak travel season of May through October.
-This is the best time to visit the city, as a nonstop procession of festivals keeps the city abuzz all season long.
-Book flights to Stuttgart to attend some of the many popular events, including the Stuttgart Jazz Open in July and the Stuttgart Beer Festival in September, which is perhaps the most famous event in the city.
-The festival attracts floods of international visitors to the city every year through offering beer tents that can hold up to 5,000 people in each, fairground rides and unlimited food.
-This event is an absolute must for beer-loving visitors.
-Another huge event in Stuttgart is Volksfest, an annual three week festival that is considered to be one of Europe’s biggest funfairs that provides an array of rich and enjoyable entertainment for locals and tourists.
-People can enjoy a huge variety of funfair rides as well as dancing and singing groups in traditional costume.
+The best time to visit Stuttgart is during the peak travel season which runs from May to October.
+Many people visit Stuttgart during this time of year to catch the warmer weather and nonstop procession of festivals which keep the city abuzz all season long, so it can be a challenge to find cheap flights to Stuttgart at this time.
+A wide range of events take place during this time, including Stuttgart Jazz Open in July and the Stuttgart Beer Festival in September, which is one of the most famous events in the city.
+Stuttgart Beer Festival attracts floods of international visitors to the city each year with its bear tents that can hold up to 5000 people each, fairground rides and unlimited food, and is an absolute must for any beer-loving visitors.
+Another huge event in Stuttgart is Volksfest, a three-week festival that is considered to be one of Europe’s biggest funfairs.
+Take a flight to Stuttgart during this festival to experience the array of enjoyable entertainment for locals and tourists found at Volksfest, including a variety of funfair rides and dancing and singing groups in traditional costume.

-November through March bring chilly temperatures to Stuttgart, especially in the coldest months of January and February.
-Fly to Stuttgart to see its world famous beautiful Christmas Market, which is the oldest and most traditional one in Germany, for four weeks preceding to Christmas.
-The market is set in the heart of the town and is sparkling with more than 280 charming stalls decorated with the perfect gifts for Christmas day.
+November through March brings lower temperatures to Stuttgart, especially in the coldest months of January and February.
+Fly to Stuttgart to see its world famous beautiful Christmas Market, which is the oldest and most traditional one in Germany, for four weeks preceding Christmas.
+The market is set in the heart of the town and brings together more than 280 charming stalls decorated with the perfect gifts for Christmas day.

-The shoulder season between March and April sees increased rainfall, but travellers who don’t mind a little rain can enjoy mild temperatures, this is the best time for visitors to book cheap flights to Stuttgart.
+The best time for visitors to book cheap flights to Stuttgart is during the shoulder season between March and April which does see increased rainfall, but travellers who don’t mind a little rain can enjoy mild temperatures at this time of year.

 At first glance, it doesn’t seem like the hillside city of Stuttgart would be home to mega auto brands like Porsche and Mercedes Benz.
-Nor would one expect the thriving nightlife scene that rules the heart of this German city.
-But there is no doubt that there is more to the town than meets the eye.
+Nor would one expect the thriving nightlife scene that rules the heart of this German city, but take a flight to Stuttgart to discover that there is more to the town than meets the eye.

 Spatzle, knodel and beer are essentials when dining in the city and visitors will also have plenty of opportunities to try doner kebabs at any of the Turkish food stalls in Stuttgart.
 A wide selection of restaurants offers upscale and no-nonsense atmosphere with a range of international cuisines too.